mrcavalcanti/mosaicoo/docs/sources/enterprise/auditing.md

 > **Note:** The auditing feature is disabled by default.

-Audit logs can be saved into files, sent to a Loki instance or sent to the Grafana default logger.
+Audit logs can be saved into files, sent to a Loki instance or sent to the Mosaicoo default logger.
 By default, only the file exporter is enabled.
 You can choose which exporter to use in the [configuration file]({{< relref "../administration/configuration.md" >}}).

 Options are `file`, `loki`, and `logger`.
 Use spaces to separate multiple modes, such as `file loki`.